 |Feel threatened by other’s success||Find inspiration in other’s success|

 So, this is basically the crux behind the growth mindset vs fixed mindset phenomenon.
 It depicts that success comes to those who put effort into their work.
-This is precisely why it’s important to work on developing a growth mindset.
+This is precisely why working on developing a growth mindset is essential.

 Importance of Developing a Growth Mindset